shannonwho/redisJSON_loadtesting/readme.md

   (This is a super-simple solution that allows us to easily visualize how our application performs on user-end as well as resource-wise.)
   - cAdvisor: API container usage monitoring (http://localhost:8080/metrics)
   - Scrape some customized metrics from Locust.io via Prometheus (http://localhost:8089/metrics)
-  - Visualize them all on Grafana (port: 3000)
+  - Visualize them all on Grafana (port: 3000) - template for locust is available on ./grafanaTemplate

 # The REST API application:
 RedisJSON Python Commands reference page: https://github.com/RedisJSON/redisjson-py/blob/master/API.md